Sophie Tucker: Stage

 In 1907, Tucker made her first theater appearance, singing at an amateur night in a vaudeville establishment.
 The producers thought that the crowd would tease her for being "so big and ugly."
 Early in her career, Tucker appeared in blackface as a minstrel singer, but she disliked this work and would sabotage the act by revealing that she was white at the end of the show, first removing a glove to reveal her white hand, then by pulling off her wig and exposing her blonde hair.
 Tucker also began integrating "fat girl" humor, which became a common thread in her acts.
 Her songs included "I Don't Want to Get Thin" and "Nobody Loves a Fat Girl, But Oh How a Fat Girl Can Love."

 In 1909, Tucker performed with the Ziegfeld Follies.
 Though she was a hit, the other female stars refused to share the spotlight with her, and the company was forced to let her go.
 This caught the attention of William Morris, a theater owner and future founder of the William Morris Agency.
 Two years later, Tucker released "Some of These Days" on Edison Records, written by Shelton Brooks.
 The title of the song was used as the title of Tucker's 1945 biography.

 In 1921, Tucker hired pianist and songwriter Ted Shapiro as her accompanist and musical director, a position he would keep throughout her career.
 Besides writing a number of songs for her, Shapiro became part of her stage act, playing piano on stage while she sang, and exchanging banter and wisecracks with her in between numbers.
 Tucker remained a popular singer through the 1920s and became friends with stars such as Mamie Smith and Ethel Waters, who introduced her to jazz.
 Tucker learned from these women and became one of the early performers to introduce jazz to white vaudeville audiences.

+Also in 1921, Nathan Handwerker named his previously unnamed hot dog stand Nathan's Hot Dogs in 1921 after Tucker, then a singer at the nearby Carey Walsh's Cafe, made a hit of the song "Nathan, Nathan, Why You Waitin?"

 In 1925, Jack Yellen wrote "My Yiddishe Momme", a song which became strongly identified with her and was performed in cities which had a significant Jewish audience.
 Tucker said "Even though I loved the song and it was a sensational hit every time I sang it, I was always careful to use it only when I knew the majority of the house would understand Yiddish.
 However, you didn't have to be a Jew to be moved by 'My Yiddishe Momme'."
 The song was banned in Nazi Germany.
-At the end of World War 2 in 1945, American G.I.'s seizing Berlin blasted out the song on a gramophone after they reached the Brandenberg Gate.